 China, India sign border cooperation agreement

-The accord followed a meeting in Beijing between Chinese Premier Li Keqiang and visiting Indian Prime Minister Manmohan Singh, who also had trade ties on the agenda as India seeks to gain greater access to Chinese markets and readjust a trade balance tilted heavily toward China.
+The agreement followed a meeting in Beijing between Chinese Premier Li Keqiang and visiting Indian Prime Minister Manmohan Singh, who also had trade ties on the agenda as India seeks to gain greater access to Chinese markets and attract more inbound Chinese investment.

-“I am sure it will help to maintain peace, tranquility and stability in our border areas," Li said following the signing at a news conference, at which no questions from reporters were allowed.
+"I am sure it will help to maintain peace, tranquility and stability in our border areas," Li said following the signing at a news conference, at which no questions from reporters were allowed.

 China claims around 90,000 square kilometers (35,000 square miles) of land in India's northeastern state of Arunachal Pradesh, while India says China is occupying 38,000 square kilometers (15,000 square miles) of territory on the Aksai Chin plateau in the western Himalayas.

 Chinese Premier Li Keqiang (R) shakes hands with India's Prime Minister Manmohan Singh after a joint news conference at the Great Hall of the People in Beijing on October 23.
 Singh ...